nth-chile/gagesalzano2/src/_projects/Thought-Catalog.md

   />
 </div>

-<p><a href="https://thoughtcatalog.com/">Thought Catalog</a> is a digital youth culture magazine that needed help designing new offerings to both feel distinctive, and a recognizable part of the brand.</p>
+<p><a href="https://thoughtcatalog.com/">Thought Catalog</a> is a digital youth culture magazine that needed help designing and evolving new sub-brands to feel distinctive yet in harmony with each other.</p>

 <div class="image-grid" style="
   grid-template-columns: 3fr 1fr 1fr;